SeaGL/seagl.github.io/_posts/2020-11-01-announcing-SeaGL-2020-theme.md

 We're using another Nextcloud form for the volunteer signup.
 See our [call for volunteers](https://seagl.org/news/2020/10/05/call-for-volunteers.html) if you'd like to hlpe.
 We have two training sessions left.

-Please join us Friday and Saturday, November 13th and 14th, to celebrate you, our esteemed guests, at [SeaGL 2020](https://seagl.org/news/2020/10/26/program-2020.html).
+We look forward to seeing all of you on Friday and Saturday, November 13th and 14th, to celebrate you, our esteemed guests, at [SeaGL 2020](https://seagl.org/news/2020/10/26/program-2020.html).